andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 And on the 5 I take my first step onto the stage in my inaugural performance as a dancer...

+<h4 class="article-subheader">About That Whole Nudity Thing</h4>
+I'll admit, when I first saw the video of the Paris performance with *full nudity* I felt an initial jolt of anxiety mixed with excitement mixed with trepidation.
+The trepidation quickly gave way to a rolling cascade of immature mirthfulness.
+In short order I dispatched a flurry of texts to my similarly puerile pals riddled with cosmopolitan aphorisms such as "hanging dong" and "cock out walk out."
+My only preparation, mental or otherwise, was a diet and workout program - because who would know about vainglorious pursuits more than a man who built an entire website to write about himself?

+But I don't want to breeze over the nudity.
+Because I'm fully aware that the simple fact that I'm a man affords me the luxury of such a carefree approach.
+It's all cheeky and fun for me.
+But I've never been catcalled.
+I've never been told I need to *smile more*.
+I've never felt unsafe walking home at night.
+I've never carried pepper spray.
+I've never been uncomfortable in a room full of men.
+I've never been sexually harassed.
+I've never been sexually assaulted.
+I've never experienced the countless inexcusable behaviors directed at women in our society.

+So I have no idea what these women must grapple with to be *that* vulnerable in front of *that* many people.
+I've written at length in this story about getting out of my comfort zone.
+But I'm not brave.
+Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are.
+And I respect and admire them for it.

+<p class="section-divider my-4">&#11044;&emsp;&ensp;&#11044;&emsp;&ensp;&#11044;</p>

+Unsurprisingly the topic of nudity often arose during our long hours of rehearsals.
+Each woman had a different perspective, a different mindset, a different journey.
+And each time the topic was broached, I knew it was time for me to shut up and listen and learn.

+The most difficult part, it seems, was separating the nudity from sexuality.
+Because our puritanical societal norms impose an implicit belief that nudity is intertwined with sexuality and sexuality is intertwined with shame and judgement.
+The ability to untie that tangled knot requires transcendent levels of patience, confidence, and self-awareness.
+But once each woman in the company was able to make that cognitive dissociation it seemed to deprive the nudity of all its power.

+Because at the end of the day we're all just *bodies*.
+Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and creak and groan and grow hair in the worst places and lose hair in the best.

+The more we strip away the more we realize how similar we all are.

+And I think we could all use a little reminder of that from time to time.

 <h4 class="article-subheader">Quick Change</h4>